neptune-ai/docs/docs/integrations/r-support.rst

     log_metric('error class M', model$confusion[1,3])
     log_metric('error class R', model$confusion[2,3])

-If you want to log multiple values to a single logging channel just call ``log_metric()`` method multiple times for the same channel name.
+If you want to log multiple values to a single logging channel, just call the ``log_metric()`` method multiple times for the same channel name.
 Neptune will automatically create charts for you!

 .. code:: R